lfarran/roz/README.md

 # roz
-Raised On Zenith band website built using AngularJS, Gulp, Bower, and Boostrap-Sass
+Raised On Zenith band website built using Gulp, Bower, and Boostrap-Sass

 Install Instructions
  =======